300 and counting: Push by feds to arrest in US protests

 Police chiefs in several cities have pointed to the importance of their relationships with federal prosecutors to bring charges that can result in long prison sentences to drive down violent crime.

-It’s not clear whether protest-related arrests will continue apace.
+It is not clear whether protest-related arrests will continue apace.
 Demonstrations have slowed, though not necessarily because of the federal charges.
-Wildfires in the West and hurricanes in the South have dampened some of the conflict.
+Wildfires in the West and hurricanes in the South have lessened some of the conflict.

 While many local prosecutors have dismissed dozens of low-level protest arrests, some are still coming down hard.
 A Pennsylvania judge set bail at $1 million for about a dozen people in a protest that followed the death of a knife-wielding man by police.

-About a third of the federal protest-related cases are in Portland, for crimes such as assaulting a deputy U.S. marshal with a baseball bat, setting fires and setting off explosives at the federal courthouse and throwing rocks at officers.
+About one-third of the federal protest-related cases are in Portland, for crimes such as assaulting a deputy U.S. marshal with a baseball bat, setting fires and setting off explosives at the federal courthouse and throwing rocks at officers.

 Three purported “Boogaloo” members, who use the loose movement’s name as a slang term for a second civil war or collapse of civilization, were charged with possessing a homemade bomb and inciting a riot in Las Vegas.